BetterAndroid/BetterAndroid/docs-source/src/en/library/compose-extension.md

 You can add a border to a component through the `Modifier.border(...)` method, but when the border size is `0.dp`, the border will still exist.

+The origin of this question comes from [here](https://stackoverflow.com/questions/72514987/unexpected-border-in-composables-border-shows-even-if-border-width-is-zero), the solution mentioned in setting the border to a transparent color is not friendly because it still performs a drawing operation.

-To solve this problem, `BetterAndroid` provides the `borderOrElse` extension, which will no longer add borders to components when the border size is `0.dp`.
+So `BetterAndroid` provides the `borderOrElse` extension, which will no longer add borders to components when the border size is `0.dp`.

 > The following example